sborquez/tasks/README.md

-# **Workflows - Automated Git and GitLab Workflow Orchestration**
+# **Workflows - Automated Tasks with Python**

 This project, named **Workflows**, implements a framework to automate workflows with Python.

 The workflows are designed to handle various sequential steps to achieve a task such as pushing features, creating pull requests, and generating image, etc. These workflows run as **Cloud Run Jobs** on Google Cloud, or asynchronously triggered **Vertex AI Endpoints** (for GPU tasks).

-A API server is included to handle the available workflows and their parameters and results schemas, so you can integrate them into your own applications.
+An API server is included to handle the available workflows and their parameters and results schemas, so you can integrate them into your own applications.
 The API server is used to trigger the workflows and manage their execution and results.

+      Note: The Vertex AI Endpoints are not yet implemented, but the code is ready for creating a HTTP endpoint.
+      We only lack the deployment of the model to the endpoint and registration of the endpoint in Firestore.

 ---